-Canada Partner Visa As of October 25, 2012, sponsored spouses or partners must live with their sponsor in a legitimate relationship for two years from the day they get their permanent resident status in Canada.
-This applies to you if: a permanent resident or Canadian citizen is sponsoring you/you and your sponsor have been in a relationship for two years or less/you have no children in common and/ we got your application on or after October 25, 2012
+As of October 25, 2012, Canada Family Spouse Visa sponsored spouses or partners must live with their sponsor in a lawful relationship for two years from the day they get their Canadian permanent resident status.
+This is applicable to you if a Canadian citizen or permanent resident sponsors you/you and your sponsor have been in a relationship for two years or less/you have no children in common, or we received your application on or after October 25, 2012.

 This applies to you if:

-- A permanent resident or Canadian citizen is sponsoring you,
+- A Canadian citizen or permanent resident is sponsoring you

-- We got your application on or after October 25, 2012
+- We received your application on or after October 25, 2012

-If you are a citizen or permanent resident of Canada, you can sponsor your:
+If you are a permanent resident or citizen of Canada, you can sponsor:

-If you sponsor a family member to immigrate to Canada, you must provide proof that you can:
+If you sponsor your family member for Canadian immigration, you must provide proof that you can:

-- meet basic needs-such as food, clothing and shelter-for yourself and your family,
+- Meet basic needs, including food, clothing, and shelter for yourself and your family

-- make sure your spouse or relative does not need to ask for financial help from the government
+- Ensure that your spouse or relative does not need to seek financial assistance from the government

 Super Visa (Parents)

-As of November 5, 2011, no new applications to sponsor parents or grandparents will be accepted for processing for up to 24 months.
-Parents and grandparents of Canadian citizens and permanent residents have a new option for visiting Canada - the Parent and Grandparent Super Visa.
-This temporary pause will allow us to focus on those applicants already awaiting a decision and reduce the backlog in the parents and grandparents category.
+No new applications for sponsoring parents or grandparents will be accepted to process for up to 24 months.
+Parents and grandparents of citizens and permanent residents of Canada have a new option for visiting the country – the Parent and Grandparent Super Visa.
+This temporary pause will let us focus our attention on those applicants who are already waiting for a decision and lower the backlog in the parents and grandparents category.

-Parents and grandparents of Canadian citizens and permanent residents may be eligible to apply for the parent and grandparent super visa.
+Parents and grandparents of Canadian citizens and permanent residents are likely to be eligible to apply for the parent and grandparent super visa.

-This visa is valid for up to 10 years and will let you visit your family in Canada for up to two years without renewing your status.
+This visa has a validity of up to 10 years and will allow you to visit your family in Canada for up to two years without having to renew your status.

-Who Is Eligible For A Parent And Grandparent Super Visa?
+Who Stands Eligible for a Parent and Grandparent Super Visa?

-Visa officers consider several factors before deciding whether an applicant is admissible.
-Officers must believe the applicant is a genuine visitor to Canada who will leave by choice at the end of the visit.
+Visa officers consider numerous factors before deciding whether a candidate is permissible.
+Officers have to believe that the candidate is a genuine visitor to Canada who will leave the country by choice after their visit ends.

-Among the things the officer might consider are the following:
+Among the things the officer might take into consideration are mentioned below:

-- The person’s ties to his or her home country
+- The person’s bond to the home country

 - The purpose of the visit